-13. The Chicago Police Department's official policies or customs of failing to discipline, supervise, and control its officers, as well as its a "code of silence," were a proximate cause of the Watts Gang's criminal enterprise.
+13. The Chicago Police Department's official policies or customs of failing to discipline, supervise, and control its officers, as well as its "code of silence," were a proximate cause of the Watts Gang's criminal enterprise.

-14. Watts Gang officers arrested Blair without probable cause, fabricated evidence against him, and framed him for a drug offense for which he was imprisoned for more than one year.
+14. Watts Gang officers arrested Stokes without probable cause, fabricated evidence against him, and framed him for a drug offense for which he was imprisoned for about one-and-a-half years.